 Some of the first businesses to open in 1902 were the Waldorf-Astoria Hotel with rooms for $2 a day, the Monarch Saloon, as well as many other bawdy taverns, a furniture store, a livery barn, a boarding house located at First and Turner Streets, several mercantile stores, and the Exchange Bank.
 Max Goldenberg’s home was the first permanent home built in Tucumcari, which contained the post office.

 The Elk Drug Store was established in 1906.
-It was owned by Drug Store Cowboy Herman Moncus, who collected a mammoth assortment of items more or less relating to the history of the area.
+It was owned by Drug Store Cowboy Herman Moncus, who collected a mammoth assortment of items more or less relating to the area’s history.
 He hung his collection from the ceiling of his drug store.

 Within six years, the mesa lands around Tucumcari had been inundated by homesteaders who had arrived in Oklahoma Indian Territory too late to get land.
 By 1907, there were 20 small towns scattered about Tucumcari.
 Just three years later, in 1910, there were over 70 businesses in Tucumcari, plus a school system and several churches.

 Primarily thriving from the railroad and area ranching opportunities, the town continued to prosper until the depression era.
-At that time, most of the 20 some small towns that surrounded the city were abandoned and quickly reverted to cow pastures.
+At that time, most of the 20 small towns surrounding the city were abandoned and quickly reverted to cow pastures.

 However, Tucumcari hung on with new businesses created with the advent of Route 66.
 And in 1940, when the South Canadian River was dammed, this created some 60,000 acres of irrigated farmland.
 What were once cow pastures soon became rich farmland, pulling Tucumcari out of its slump.

-Today, with a population of over 6,000, Tucumcari provides a number of area attractions including The Mesalands Dinosaur Museum, The Tucumcari Historical Museum which includes a historic Route 66 exhibit, and Ute Lake State Park.
+Today, with over 6,000, Tucumcari provides several area attractions, including The Mesalands Dinosaur Museum, The Tucumcari Historical Museum, which includes a historic Route 66 exhibit, and Ute Lake State Park.

 Tucumcari’s five-mile claim to Route 66 fame is along Tucumcari Boulevard, where travelers can get a real glimpse of what Route 66 was all about.
-The 1940s and 1950s flavor of the Mother Road can clearly be seen here in Tucumcari’s treasure trove of motels, restaurants and curio shops.
+The 1940s and 1950s flavor of the Mother Road can be seen here in Tucumcari’s treasure trove of motels, restaurants, and curio shops.